-NOTE: These switches also can be upgraded using the regular upgrade process as described in Upgrade Switch Software Without Using Staged Upgrade.
+These switches also can be upgraded using the regular upgrade process as described in Upgrade Switch Software Without Using Staged Upgrade on page 42.

-NOTE: You can schedule the download.
+You can schedule the download.
 Refer to the steps below.

 Complete the following steps to perform a two-stage upgrade on a Voice Switch: